 Now, this has always disheartened me a little.
 As much as I adore her, and as naïve as this makes me sound, I had hoped that she would already have had some enthusiasm for tramping across fields and spending long periods of time in the elements.
 I despaired, just a fraction.

-Then, earlier this year three things happened whilst we were in Thailand.
+Then, early in 2016 three things happened whilst we were in Thailand.
 Firstly I realised that giant monitor lizards are not put off by my little girl’s endless capacity for chit chat.
 Secondly I found out she is not in the least bit scared by nature and it’s multifarious beasts - quite the opposite; as her mother hunkered behind a tree Emma was getting as close as possible to the beast with the flicking blue tongue.
 And lastly it became apparent that she is also capable of braving the wild seas or wandering for quite a long time through the sticky, mosquito-thick jungle providing the company is entertaining enough.

 The conclusion to be drawn from this is that she needed real adventure, not some stroll around a British nature reserve to see yet more greylag geese.
 Oh and also; everything is fun and interesting if your parents aren’t the ones looking after you.